The Digital Workplace in 2023: What Businesses Need to Know

 A digital workplace consists of all of the technologies teams use every day — for example, Zoom, Slack, and project management software.

-Digital workplaces also need some method of connecting these resources so that everyone has access to information from wherever they may be.
-However, companies sometimes struggle to take control of the digital workplace, which may leave employees feeling confused and disconnected.
+Digital workplaces should also connect these resources so that everyone has access to information from wherever they may be.
+However, companies sometimes struggle to create a cohesive digital workplace, which may leave employees feeling confused and disconnected.

 In this post, we’ll look at what a digital workplace should be and how companies can provide a better digital workplace experience for their employees.
 Let’s get started!